elemaudio/website/src/pages/docs/in_depth.md

 ## Renderer

 The second major component of building an Elementary Audio application is understanding what happens during the render process.
-Elementary offers multiple different renderers for the available platforms: web, Node.js, audio plugins, etc.
+Elementary offers multiple different renderers for the available platforms: web, Node.js, audio plugins, Swift apps, etc.
 Each renderer, though targeting a different platform, shares the same principles and methodology.
 This methodology is what we'll discuss here, and if you're coming to Elementary with a background in web programming, this section will feel a lot like the idea of rendering in React.js.
 For specifics on the subtle differences between each renderer, consult the relevant package documentation.